run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

 title: Configure instance to use CITSmart FS application
 Description: Intended to provide guidance for configuring the server for using CITSmart ITSM Enterprise mobile application (iOS and Android plataform).
-#CConfigure instance to use CITSmart FS application
+#Configure instance to use CITSmart FS application

 This document is intended to provide guidance for configuring the server for using CITSmart ITSM Enterprise mobile application (iOS and Android plataform).